Shallow instantaneous quantum polynomial-time circuits for generative modeling on noisy intermediate-scale quantum hardware: Results

 \subsection{Model scaling}

-Building on the validation and noise-resilience experiments, we study how shallow IQP models scale towards the limits of current quantum hardware.
-While the inherent imperfections of NISQ hardware limit the conclusions regarding their expressive power and potential, these results provide a reference point for their performance on current quantum devices.
+Building on the validation and noise-resilience analysis, we now investigate the scaling behavior of shallow IQP models as they approach the limits of available quantum hardware.
+While the inherent imperfections of the NISQ regime constrain definitive conclusions regarding expressivity, these results establish an empirical baseline for generative performance on state-of-the-art devices.

+{ We analyze the local connectivity of the ER models via the degree distribution and its TVD from the theoretical binomial (Fig.~\ref{fig:binomial-all}).
+The $28$- and $45$-qubit configurations reproduce the target statistics with high fidelity, yielding average TVDs of $0.0307$ and $0.0478$, respectively.
+However, deviation increases with system size: average TVDs rise to $0.0898$ at $91$ qubits and $0.1339$ at $153$ qubits, representing a $\sim3\times$ increase relative to the smallest instances.
+Given that the complexity of reproducing the degree distribution is independent of system size, we attribute the degradation primarily to noise.
+Despite this quantitative decline, qualitative performance remains consistent; as the histograms demonstrate, the generated distributions retain the characteristic binomial shape across all densities.

-We use the MMD as a global accuracy metric to track how the learned distributions diverge from the targets as the system grows (Fig.~\ref{fig:scaling-mmd}).
-Within the ER family, the ER–Medium model achieves the best performance across all sizes, showing the lowest MMD values.
-ER–Sparse and ER–Dense follow, maintaining MMD levels similar to BP–Sparse and BP–Medium.
-In contrast, the BP–Dense model performs worst at nearly all scales and degrades sharply at the $153$-qubit level.
+We employ the MMD as a global accuracy metric to track the divergence between learned and target distributions as system size increases (Fig.~\ref{fig:scaling-mmd}).
+The results reveal a clear hierarchy of learnability dictated by structural complexity.
+The Erd\H{o}s-Rényi families (orange) prove to be the easiest to learn, maintaining consistently low MMD values (below $10^{-2}$) across all scales.
+In contrast, the bipartite distributions (blue) exhibit higher divergence, particularly in the dense regime.

-For the ER models, we analyze local connectivity through the degree distribution and its TVD from the theoretical binomial (Fig.~\ref{fig:binomial-all}).
-The $28-$ and $45-$qubit models reproduce the target distribution accurately, reaching TVDs below $0.055$.
-Larger systems yield less accurate results.
-At $91$ qubits, the sparse model underestimates the mean degree, generating overly sparse samples, while the medium and dense models align more closely with the target, giving an average TVD of $0.2038$.
-At $153$ qubits, the medium and dense models maintain similar performance, whereas the sparse model improves, reducing the average TVD to $0.1012$.

-For the BP models, we examine structural properties through their generation accuracy and spectral bipartivity.
-Accuracy declines as connectivity and qubit count increase, dropping at higher densities and larger scales (Fig.~\ref{fig:scaling-bipartite}), which reflects the growing complexity of this feature.
-At the $28-$ and $45-$qubit scales, the models consistently exceed the baseline accuracy across all densities, whereas at $91$ and $153$ qubits, they generally fall below it.
-Spectral bipartivity follows the same trend for the smaller systems but performs slightly better overall, with the $91-$qubit models surpassing the baseline more consistently.

-These results show that shallow IQP circuits can accurately reproduce low-bodied features even at high qubit counts but struggle with properties that rely on higher-order correlations.